BGCG/project2/README.md

 ### User goals ###

 * **Current user goals:** To remember these historical facts by repetitions through the games.
-Due to the randomisation of questions with each gameplay, the user will have a high probability of seeing at least a few new questions with each gameplay.

 * **New user goals:** To test their knowledge on history and have some fun with it.